schluppeck/7T-visual-code/README.md

 2024-07-16, denis schluppeck

 This repository (and associated github pages) have moved.
+It's now public and owned by `nottingham-neuroimaging`.

 - For the rendered documentation view [go to nottingham-neuroimaging.github.io/7T-visual-code](https://nottingham-neuroimaging.github.io/)7T-visual-code/)